helenpeng04/helenpeng04.github.io/_posts/2024-04-26-gender-stereotype-memory.md

     wrap: 72
 ---

 This project investigates how gender stereotype threats affect memory performance, focusing on a heading recall task.
 The experiment was conducted in **Gorilla**, with data cleaned in **Excel** and statistical analysis performed using **Jamovi**.
-The results suggest that stereotype threats can influence how individuals process and retain information, highlighting the potential impact of social biases on cognitive functions.
+Due to the small sample size, our findings were not statistically significant, though they suggest potential trends in how stereotype threats might influence memory processing and retention.
+These results highlight the need for further research with larger sample sizes to better understand the potential impact of social biases on cognitive functions.

 **Course:** Research Methods in Cognitive Psychology  \
 **Instructor:** Abigail Noyce \